Skip to main content

 By the end of this course you will know

 The foundation for the three species courses that follow.
-Start Course 7, Module 1 →
+Start Course 7

 The big three: ruby, sapphire and emerald